Is now a good time to take out a loan?

 Payoff – Best for credit card consolidation

 Payoff has the best online loans for credit card consolidation — it’s what Payoff specializes in.
 The lender doesn’t offer any other types of loans.

 If you’re overwhelmed by meeting several credit card payments, consider a debt consolidation loan.
-The product simplifies your life and saves you money.
+Doing so can simplify your life and save you money.
 You won’t have to worry about several different card payment, and due dates.
-And if you forget to make your payments, you’ll be hit with more than one late fee.
+And if you forget to make your payments, you won’t hit with more than one late fee.

 Avant – Best for average credit

 If your credit score could be better, your odds of getting approved for a personal loan are best with Avant.
 Most lenders will save their best loan products for customers with high credit scores.
 According to Avant, the average customer that receives a loan has a credit score of 600 to 700.
 Plus, you can apply for a loan to see what Avant’s willing to offer you, without affecting your credit — Avant only does a soft credit pull.
 Avant offers unsecured personal loans starting at 9.95%.

 One of Avant’s best features is its loan refinancing program.
-Most loans lock you in for a set period of time at a certain interest rate.
+Most loans lock you into an interest rate for a set period of time.
 Avant’s loan refinancing program is all about building a relationship with the lender.
 If you’ve made at least six months of payments on time, you could qualify to refinance your loan for better terms.
-Doing so may help you get a lower interest rate on your existing loan, or you may even be eligible to pick up more money if borrowing extra cash is what you’re hoping for.
+Doing so may help you get a lower interest rate on your existing loan, or you may even be eligible to borrow additional funds.

 OneMain Financial– Best for same-day funding